homerhanumat/gotlands/README.md

 ## Site-Generator

 To generate the site I'm using [Harp.js](https://harpjs.com/).
-If from the root of the project i run the command
+If from the root of the project I run the command

 ```
 harp server public